aws-samples/aws-serverless-security-workshop/README.md

 By following different modules covering various aspects of security, you will help improve the security of the simple serverless application.

+## Presentation Slides
+You can find the presentation slides in the `slides` branch of this git repo, under the `presentation/` folder

+## Workshop Modules

 **Note**: The workshop is designed so you don't have to complete all the modules in order, with the exception of module 0: <span style="color:red;font-weight:bold"> You must start with module 0 before you work on other modules!</span>

 Click on the link to module 0 below to get started deploying the simple serverless application that you will spend the rest of the workshop securing!